Welcome to today's edition of the Rush 24-7 podcast.

 Plus, why should we accept the word of Karen Finney?

-She's in a DNC.
+She's in the DNC.

-Of course they're gonna deny it.
+Of course, they're going to deny it.

-Don't forget that CNN poll that I mentioned to you in the first half hour of the program.
+If somebody leaked this and they didn't want it out, don't forget that CNN poll that I mentioned to you in the first half hour of the program.

 This stuff is not coincidence.

-Here we have a CNN poll says that uh Huckabee would lose to top Democrats by double digits if he were the nominee.
+Here we have a CNN poll says that Huckabee would lose to top Democrats by double digits if he were the nominee.

-And the same day we got a story that the Democrats are so excited that Huckabee might win the nomination, they're withholding all fire until he becomes a nominee because they've got enough to wipe him out.
+And the same day, we got a story that the Democrats are so excited that Huckabee might win the nomination, they're withholding all fire until he becomes a nominee because they've got enough to wipe him out.

-Uh what but look at who is it that's being talked about?
+But look at who is it that's being talked about?

 And Huckabee will take it right.